BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 > 📖 **_What are alternate signature systems?_** Bitcoin supports two
 types of signatures, ECDSA (in most transactions) and Schnorr (in Taproot transactions).
-However, different protocols can built with a signature system.
+However, different protocols can built to use a signature system.
 Two of the potential protocols for Schnorr, which can be used to generate Bitcoin signatures, are MuSig2 and FROST.

 > 📖 **_What is FROST?_** FROST is a threshold-based Schnorr signature
-system, which allows m-of-n signatures.
-Our [Learning FROST from the Command Line](https://learningfrost.blockchaincommons.com/) course covers it in more details, though some information can also be found in [Chapter 18: Using Schnorr](18_0_Using_Schnorr.md).
+system that allows m-of-n signatures.
+Our [Learning FROST from the Command Line](https://learningfrost.blockchaincommons.com/) course covers it in more detail, though some information can also be found in [Chapter 18: Using Schnorr](18_0_Using_Schnorr.md).

-> 📖 **_What are variant toolkits?_** Bitcoin Core, which contains
+> 📖 **_What are variant toolkits?_** Bitcoin Core is comprised of
-`bitcoind` and `bitcoin-cli`, which are linked via RPC commands, is just one toolkit for transacting Bitcoin.
+`bitcoind` and `bitcoin-cli`, which are linked via RPC commands.
+It's just one toolkit for transacting Bitcoin.
 We use it because it's the most "official" toolkit and because its command-line app is robust.
 However, there are other CLIs and there are even more